 Google Voice Alternatives

-In this section, we'll take a whistle stop tour of some of the best alternatives to Google Voice (which you'll find listed in the table just below).
-RingCentral came out on top in our last round of testing with an overall score of 4/5 and excelled in areas like features (4.4/5) security (4/5), customer support (5/5), and scalability (4.9/5).
+RingCentral came out on top in our last round of testing with an overall score of 4.7/5 and excelled in our review of its features (4.4/5) security (4/5), customer support (5/5), and scalability (4.9/5).

 8×8 ran it close with an overall score of 4.6/5, and was the best-rated provider when it came to features (scoring 4.9/5) – it also scored 5/5 for customer support and 4.9/5 for scalability.
-Vonage also performed amicably and concluded testing with a 4.3/5 overall rating, and had a better customer score (4/5) than the 8×8 and RingCentral.
+Meanwhile, Vonage also performed amicably and concluded testing with a 4.3/5 overall rating, and had a better customer score (4/5) than both 8×8 and RingCentral.

 Price from The typical lowest starting price.
 The lowest price available for your business will depend on your needs. | Best For | Users | Domestic Call Fees | ||